moony404/ZapoomL/README.md

 To play/run ZapoomL :
 - Open the ZapoomL.exe file to play the game.
-- If you are in Visual Studio Code and working on the project you can use `Alt + L` to run the main.lua file (that only works if you have the love2d support extension (https://marketplace.visualstudio.com/items?itemName=pixelbyte-studios.pixelbyte-love2d))
+- If you are in Visual Studio Code and working on the project you can use `Alt + L` to run the main.lua file (that only works if you have the love2d support extension (https://marketplace.visualstudio.com/items?itemName=pixelbyte-studios.pixelbyte-love2d) and the correct path in the extension settings (https://youtu.be/kpxkQldiNPU?si=ULshgMAzI5Ij6Tbt&t=302))
 ## Shortcuts/Keybinds

 The game have keybinds and shortcuts !
 Here are the list of key and their action :